At Waybook, the term 'member' refers to anyone with access to your organization's Waybook regardless of their permissions level.

 Members can have a variety of permissions, which we'll explore briefly in this article.

 Whether they're a manager or junior employee, the term 'member' refers to anyone that has access to your Waybook.

-Members are what your plan price is based on and, as your team evolves, you may change your member limit or simply edit who is a member of your organisation's Waybook and can log in.
+Members are what your plan price is based on and, as your team evolves, you may change your member limit or simply edit who is a member of your organization's Waybook and can log in.